toxatoor/nginx/ReadMe.md

 SAN, for example, is required by several CA's to create a wildcard cert.
 Alternative namess should be defined in host.tld.csr.conf among pre-defined defautls.
 When CA requires csr with SAN for wildcard - in most cases you should define main CN as *.host.tld, and first alternative name set to host.tld.

-check_expire.sh - checks a cert's expiration date on a remote host.
+check_expire.sh - checks a cert's expiration date on a remote host (using GNU date, so keep in mind).
 ```
 $ ./check_expire.sh google.com
 Wed May 30 18:50:00 UTC 2018